Our goal for Kindergarten is to encourage students to love learning

 - Describing shapes and space.

 Six of eight units are devoted to number and operations.
 They help students learn to use numbers, including written numerals, to represent quantities and solve problems; count out a given number of objects; compare sets or numerals; and model simple joining and separating situations with objects, fingers, words, actions, drawings, numbers, and equations.
 The remaining two units focus on geometry.
 They invite students to describe and analyze the attributes of shapes in the world around them; find, count, draw, build, and compare shapes; and fit shapes together to make other shapes and complete puzzles.
+We also teach single digit addition, subtration and telling time.

 Social Studies and Science